-(with qualifications such as "number" and "greater than 0" and "in the domain" suppressed).
+(with qualifications such as "number" and "in the domain" suppressed).
 For example, look at this slight variation of (1):

 Its structure is

 Technicality: (2') might be true for a nonconstant function whose domain consists of discrete points, such as the integers, or even a function whose domain consists of separated intervals.
 For this example we have in mind the typical situation in calculus, where the domain is a single interval of real numbers.